domcorvasce/takeatoll/README.md

 1. start station: Bari, end station: Bologna
 2. start station: Bologna, end station: Milan

 We decide to compute the cost of each pass-through ahead of time.
-When an `exit` signal is fired, we use the [look up](#cache) the cost associated to the segment, and store the cost along with the pass-through record.
+When it comes time to set the reference to the end station, we use the [look up](#cache) the cost associated to the segment, and store the cost along with the pass-through record.
 Therefore, we can compute the amount due for each customer by running a simple aggregate query:

 ```sql
 SELECT customers.id, SUM(passthroughs.cost)